una-auxme/paf/doc/07_planning/Collision_Check.md

 ### Published Topics

 - `/paf/hero/emergency`: Published when an emergency stop is required.
-- `/paf/hero/collision`: Publishes the distance to a collision.
+- `/paf/hero/collision`: Publishes the distance and speed from a collision object.
 - `/paf/hero/oncoming`: Publishes the distance to oncoming traffic.
-- `/paf/hero/cc_speed`: Publishes the vehicle's speed.

 ### Subscribed Topics